Country Music Association Awards: History

 The first CMA awards were presented at an untelevised ceremony at the Nashville Municipal Auditorium on October 20, 1967; the Entertainer of the Year award went to Eddy Arnold that night.
 The second annual CMA awards were presented in October 1968; NBC taped the ceremony and televised it a few weeks later.
 Since then, the awards have been televised live, usually in October or November, by NBC from 1969 through 1971, by CBS from 1972 through 2005, and by ABC beginning in 2006.
 Starting in 1968 they were held at Nashville's Grand Ole Opry (initially at Ryman Auditorium, and from 1974 through 2004 at the new Grand Ole Opry House).
 In 2005, the awards show was held at Madison Square Garden in New York City.

-Since 2006, they have been held at Nashville's Bridgestone Arena.
-In 2020, due to the COVID-19 pandemic, the 54th CMA Awards were held at Nashville's Music City Center.
+Since 2006, they have been held at Nashville's Bridgestone Arena.In 2020, due to audience precautions from the COVID-19 pandemic, the 54th CMA Awards were held at Nashville's Music City Center.

 Since 2024, the ceremony has been held on the third Wednesday of November.
-From 2017-2023, it was held on the second Wednesday of November.
+From 2017 to 2023, it was held on the second Wednesday of November.
 Prior to 2017, the awards were generally held on the first Wednesday of November.
-However, since then the awards have been rescheduled for later in the month to avoid conflict with a possible game seven of Major League Baseball's World Series, since the 2016 ceremony aired the same night as Fox’s eventual telecast of game seven of the 2016 Series, which beat the CMA Awards in the ratings.
+The awards have been rescheduled for later in the month to avoid conflict with a possible game seven of Major League Baseball's World Series.